mit-ll-responsible-ai/hydra-zen/docs/source/experimental.rst

             trajectory.append(xy.detach().clone().numpy())
         return numpy.stack(trajectory)

-    # Using hydra-zen to configure our code
-    from hydra_zen import builds, just

     # defines our surface that we will be descending
     def parabaloid(x, y):
         return 0.1 * x ** 2 + 0.2 * y ** 2